GIGABOOST.AI

 • Technical IP: Do you have a proprietary integration or a unique dataset that cannot be scraped?

-Stop talking about "potential."
-Talk about velocity.
-VCs look for Traction Density — not just total users, but the rate of growth and the depth of engagement.
+Stop talking about "potential" and talk about velocity — VCs look for Traction Density, not just total users, but the rate of growth and the depth of engagement. {{STAT:MoM|The growth rate metric VCs use to evaluate traction velocity — month-over-month consistency is more predictive of fundability than total user count}}

 • Unit Economics: You must know your LTV:CAC (Lifetime Value to Customer Acquisition Cost) ratios.